codeSTACKr/create-10k-nft-collection/README.md

 ### Any sort of "path" error

 Ensure that your layer names in the `config.js` file match exactly to your layer folder names.
+Also, remove any `-` (hyphens) from your file names.

 ### "Quota Limit Reached" or "Too many requests" errors